How to Find the Best Collagen for Hair Growth?

 Before beginning a collagen supplement program for your hair, it is helpful to determine your biotin and vitamin C levels.
 To get the most out of collagen supplements, it's best to address any inadequacies in these areas first.

-Potential Side Effects of Collagen Supplements
+What are the Potential Side Effects of Collagen Supplements?

 Adults in good health can take collagen supplements without experiencing any serious side effects of collagen.
 Collagen supplements can be helpful for some people, but those with health conditions or dietary allergies should exercise caution.
 There are other collagen sources to try if you have an allergy to bovine or fish collagen.
 However, there may be a connection between some allergies as well.
 Allergens to eggs, for instance, could be present in marine collagen.
 For this reason, those who are egg-allergic should begin with a little bit of marine collagen.